imfi-jz/hx-mc-api/README.md

 # Contributions
 Currently the loader is closed source.
 However, if you find issues using the API, it does not work as described or if you want to suggest changes/additions to it, feel free to [make an issue](https://github.com/imfi-jz/hx-mc-api/issues/new/choose) or a pull request for it on the repository.

+This is my first big public project so advice is welcome.

 ## Contact / share your work
 Feel free to [share things you made using this API](https://github.com/imfi-jz/hx-mc-api/discussions/categories/show-and-tell).
 Currently I do not have a specific way for you to contact me directly but [check out the discussions](https://github.com/imfi-jz/hx-mc-api/discussions) or try any platform I am on lol.